 Overnight in HCM City

-The rest of the day is yours to explore at your leisure.
-You can visit the night market to discover the authentic local cuisine.
+This evening you will be free to visit the night market to discover the authentic local cuisine.
 Or simply enjoy a glass of cocktail on the rooftop bar of the historic Rex Hotel.

 Overnight in HCM City